redline-design/redline-design-website/replit.md

 - Typography using Inter font family (loaded from Google Fonts)
 - Glassmorphism effects with backdrop-blur for cards and overlays
 - Consistent animation patterns: fade/slide/scale reveals, hover elevations, stat counters
+- **Brand Tagline Styling**: All section headers use red (#ff0000), uppercase text with wide letter spacing (0.3em), and a pulsing red glow animation (text-lg to text-2xl responsive sizing)
+  - Applied to main tagline "Digital Marketing That Doesn't Suck" and all h2 section headers across the website
+  - Glow animation: 3-second cycle with tight text-shadow (8-16px blur radius) for a subtle pulsing effect

 ### Backend Architecture